 Advances on many fronts in the battle against the protein that causes Huntington’s disease

-Now, PTC Therapeutics has started a “Phase 1 Clinical Trial”.
+Now, PTC Therapeutics has started a “Phase 1 Clinical Trial” with healthy volunteers.
 What does this mean?

 Phase I trials are the first-in-human studies and are usually carried out with a small group of people.
 Here, safety and potential side effects are being studied.
 In addition, the trial is designed to test the best dosing of the drug.